Tavia Whitney, PhD

 University of Texas at Austin

-Tavia received her PhD in Counseling Psychology from the University of Texas at Austin, and is currently pursuing licensure in the state of Illinois.
-She has been working with individuals, couples and groups, in a variety of clinical settings, including student health centers, community counseling centers, and private practice, for over 15 years.
+Tavia received her PhD in Counseling Psychology from the University of Texas at Austin and is licensed in the state of Illinois.
+She has been working with individuals, couples and groups, in a variety of clinical settings, including student health centers, community counseling centers, and private practice, for over 20 years.
 Among Tavia’s professional interests are women’s issues, life transitions (relationships, having children/parenting, education and career changes, loss), shame, family systems, trauma, grief, anxiety, and depression.
 While her background in psychodynamic therapy greatly informs her work, Tavia uses a collaborative, compassionate approach, integrating cognitive-behavioral and strength-based interventions when appropriate.
-In addition, Tavia has received training in Eye Movement Desensitization and Reprocessing (EMDR) and will use it with clients when clinically indicated.
+In addition, Tavia has received training in Eye Movement Desensitization and Reprocessing (EMDR) and will utilize it in therapy when clinically indicated.